Pain Killer (Krokus album)

 Pain Killer is the third studio album by the Swiss hard rock band Krokus, released in 1978.
 It was recorded at The Manor Studio in Shipton-on-Cherwell, England, and took just six days to produce.

 The album was also released with the title Pay It in Metal, and featured different covers for different regions.
 In all, five different covers were released, all containing exactly the same tracks.

-"Susie" was released as a single, with "Rock Me, Rock You" being the single's b-side.
+"Susie" was released as a single, with "Rock Me, Rock You" as its B-side.